eucardano/operations-framework/countryhubs/event-params.md

 This is a team-effort and the params, the events, and the blueprints will evolve with your feedback.

+Check out our 👉[Roadmap](https://github.com/orgs/eucardano/projects/8/views/4)👈 and consider hosting one of the `Country Hubs Event #n`.
+Comment into the item with your thoughts on date and venue.

 We are looking forward to you
 The ECC team 🔥❤️🌱